-As long as general contractors have the building permits they need and have followed all local guidance, they’re ready to get to work.
+As long as general contractors have the building permits they need and follow all local guidance, they're ready to work.

 How to renew a general contractor license

-Since there is no official Oklahoma general contractor license, there is no license renewal — and this is also true for many municipalities, including Tulsa.
+Since there is no official Oklahoma general contractor license, there is no license renewal.
+This is also true for many municipalities, including Tulsa.
 Once you register as a general contractor at the Tulsa Permit Center, your registration doesn’t expire.

 Oklahoma general contractor license reciprocity

 Since Oklahoma doesn’t have a general contractor license, there isn’t any reciprocity.